ansible/workshops/exercises/ansible_rhel/1.1-setup/README.md

 ### Step 4 - Examining the ansible-navigator configuration

-Either use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible-navigator.yml` file.
-The file is located in the home directory:
+1. View the contents of `~/.ansible-navigator.yml` using Visual Studio Code or the `cat` command.

 ```bash
 $ cat ~/.ansible-navigator.yml